mhuckstepp/backendwaterplants/README.md

 Backend for a plant watering app.

-Built with PostgreSQL, Knex, bcrpyt, JWT, sendgrid.
+Built with PostgreSQL, Knex, bcrpyt, JWT, sendgrid, OpenWeatherAPI.